MustansirVerdawala/Mario-Convolution-Figure-Generator/README.md

-Convolution Visualization for my IMNO presentation.
+Deep Learning Layers Visualization for my IMNO presentation.

+Includes animations for Convolutions and MaxPooling.
+Might add more later...